 When I talk about smart thermostats, I try to emphasize that these gadgets are more than just energy saving devices.
 The ideal smart thermostat should enhance comfort in the home and minimize energy use all while making it convenient and effortless for the user.

-Not sure if the Ecobee3 is what you’re looking for?
-Take a look at my article comparing how this thermostat stacks up versus the Nest.
+Still not sure if the ecobee is what you’re looking for?
+See my comparison of the ecobee vs Nest.